Following the easing of the latest national lockdown we are beginning to resume worship in our churches.

-Your local church may still be open for individual private prayer by arrangement.
+Your local church may still also be open for individual private prayer by arrangement.
 Please do get in touch.

 You can find out when and where services will be taking place [here].